Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Funding Model: Primes Supporting Sovereign Industry

-• Mutual Benefits: Primes benefit from a stronger local supply chain, potential partnerships, and demonstrated commitment to Australia, while SMEs gain resources and opportunities to contribute to significant Defence projects.
+• Mutual Benefits: Primes benefit from a stronger local supply chain, potential partnerships, and demonstrated commitment to Australia, while SMEs gain resources and opportunities to contribute to significant defence projects.

 Hewlett Packard Enterprise (HPE) and Intel®: Catalysts for Sovereign Innovation